Galley Kitchen Design Ideas Featuring Quartz Countertops

-1. Scale appliances and use multi-function fixtures
+1. use space-saving solutions: scaling appliances and multi-function fixtures

-2. Embrace color
+2. Embrace color in your galley kitchen

 Bright hues can infuse energy and bounce light around a room.
 Consider a light backsplash paired with darker cabinetry or countertops to open up the kitchen.